ADD Vs. ADHD | What's The Difference?

 • Avoidance of tasks or difficulty with tasks that require sustained mental effort

-• The tendency to lose focus on what someone is saying during a conversation, or feel that one is "spacing out"
+• Difficulty focusing on what someone is saying during a conversation or feeling that one is "spacing out"

 Hyperactivity/impulsivity symptoms may include: